 To consolidate, you can use the equity loan proceeds to pay off credit cards.
 With one of these loans, you will end up making two monthly payments: your usual mortgage payment and the payment toward the home loan.

-Take Control of Your Financial Situation
+Regain Control of Your Financial Situation

 Finding yourself in debt can be daunting, and while becoming debt-free might seem impossible, don’t admit defeat quite yet.

-You will most importantly need to take control of your financial situation, and if you owe $20,000 in debt at an average interest rate of 18%, you’d need to pay $1,276 per month over 48 months to pay it all off.
+You will, most importantly, need to take control of your financial situation, and if you owe $20,000 in debt at an average interest rate of 18%, you’d need to pay $1,276 per month over 48 months to pay it all off.

 And think of this: You’d pay $3,000 in interest alone, and that’s if you don’t charge anything else on your credit cards during this time.